jackhatedance/yunos/README.md

 Yun OS
 =======

-a operation system for remote devices
+an operation system consists of drivers for remote devices, somebody calls that IoT.